 Download configuration files

 - Go to this page.
-It’s the same page where you find Surfshark service credentials but switch to the Files tab instead.
+It’s the same page where you find Surfshark service credentials but switch to the Locations tab instead.

 - Find the list of servers.

 Download configuration files of your preferred location.
 If you wish to connect to Poland, download the Poland - Warsaw or Poland - Gdansk configuration file.
 If you prefer connecting to Finland, download the configuration file for Finland - Helsinki.
 Move the cursor to the arrow pointing downwards, which is on the right side of the locations, and click on it.

 - Then choose which file to download - UDP or TCP.
 Those are 2 different VPN protocols.
 We recommend the UDP protocol because it tends to be faster, but feel free to read more about different protocols and decide for yourself.

 Download the app